userminer2/EclipsedOS/README.md

 # Known issues:

     -The "Media Keys"(chromebooks) don't work.(by default)
-    -The boot screen is has the wrong logo(installer only).
-    -The themes don't apply correctly on installer when using a legacy bios.
     -The trackpad and audio can be buggy on some chromebook models (only brasewell chromebooks are properly supported (?)).

 # Changelog

+    #EclipsedOS 1.0 beta 0.1.2 -> EclipsedOS 1.0 beta 0.1.7

+    -Updated grub config files.
+    -Updated preseed.
+    -Updated all packages hence the larger iso filesize.
+    -Updated boot screen on installer.
+    -Fixed the boot screen is has the wrong logo on installer.
+    -fixed the themes that don't apply correctly on installer when using a legacy bios.
+    -Updated Kernel from 5.13 -5.15 and brasewell chromebooks are now fully supported.(?)

     #EclipsedOS 1.0 beta 0.1.1 -> EclipsedOS 1.0 beta 0.1.2